 English and Creative Writing

-All of my projects involve text and image, and crosses disciplines and genres.
+All of my projects involve text and image.

 I work in the environmental humanities, combining creative and critical practice.
 I am currently working on traditional and experimental photography, and on handmade photo poetry books.
-This work will feature in exhibitions in 2022-23: 'Unstable Ground' (Studio KIND, Braunton, Devon 13 August - 3 September; 'Above and Below' (Artizan Collective Gallery, Torquay, Devon); 'Corinna Wagner: TerraOceanus' at the Thelma Hulbert Gallery, Honiton, Devon, 17 June - 12 August, 2023
+This work has featured in exhibitions, including 'Wicked Problems' (Uiversity of Exeter) 'Unstable Ground' (Studio KIND), 'Above and Below' (Artizan Collective Gallery), and a solo show: 'Corinna Wagner: TerraOceanus' (Thelma Hulbert Gallery).

-This work has grown out of, and is a part of larger public-facing projects on water and climate change, coasts and culture.
-It is supported by a Natural Environment Research Council (NERC) grant to work with the Tide and Time Bell Project, an art initiative that concerns coastal communities and rising sea levels and centres around bells designed by artist Marcus Vergette.
+This work was part of a larger public-facing projects on water and climate change, coasts and culture.
+It was supported by the Natural Environment Research Council (NERC), to work with the Tide and Time Bell Project, an art initiative that concerns coastal communities and rising sea levels and centres around bells designed by artist Marcus Vergette.
 See this fascinating and important work here: Home - Time and Tide Bell

 Biography:

 I took a somewhat unconventional path to academia.
-I had a life on the road, working as a journalist among other exciting things, for a few years after high school in Canada.
-After some years of travel, I decided it was time to get a degree in journalism and photography, but before I did I got hooked on literature.
+I had a life on the road, working as a journalist among other exciting things.
+After some years of travel, I decided it was time to get a degree in journalism and photography, but before I completed it, I got hooked on literature.
 I obtained an honours BA and a fully funded MA from Simon Fraser University in Vancouver, Canada and a DPhil from the University of York, funded by the Overseas Research Students Award Scheme (ORSAS, Universities UK), a University fellowship, and SSHRC (Social Science and Humanities Research Council, Canada).

 Before I finished my PhD, I was appointed as lecturer at St. Francis Xavier University in Nova Scotia, Canada.
-I wrote up my thesis in my first of two years there, and was promoted to Assistant Professor.
-I then took a position as lecturer at Exeter, where I am now Associate Professor in Literature and Visual Culture.
+I wrote up my thesis as I taught and was promoted to Assistant Professor.
+I then took a position as lecturer at Exeter, where I am now Professor in Visual and Literary Arts.
+I am also Director of Creative Writing.
 I also completed a year of an MA at Plymouth Art College in Fine Art Photography.

 Research supervision: